Wallacoloo/printipi/README.md

 First, get the sources: `git clone https://github.com/Wallacoloo/printipi.git`

 To compile Printipi, navigate to code/firmware/src and type `make MACHINE=<machine> <target>`, where `<machine>` is the C++ classname of the machine contained under src/drivers/machines, eg `KosselPi` or the `Example` machine, and `<target>` is either debug, release, profile, or minsize.
 Both are case-sensitive.
 A binary will be produced under code/firmware/build with the name `printipi`.
-Navigate to that folder and run the binary (you will want root permissions in order to elevate the priority of the task, so run eg 'sudo ./printipi').
+Navigate to that folder and run the binary (you will want root permissions in order to elevate the priority of the task, so run eg `sudo ./printipi`).

 Usage
 ========